Only five lots remaining! Don’t miss out – register today.

 Introducing Limited Edition in Oak Ridges –the final release in a high-demand luxury home development in Richmond Hill by Garden Homes

-The last phase of Limited Edition in Oak Ridges is a release of six single family homes on 40ft and 42ft lots.
+The last phase of Limited Edition in Oak Ridges is a release of single family homes on 40ft and 42ft lots.
 It is the final release of a development that has been hugely popular so far, with the first phase selling out fast.
 The luxury detached homes will have an elegant look with brick, stone and stucco accents.
 Inside, all homes will have 10ft ceilings on the main floor, hardwood flooring and a variety of other luxury features.
-The remaining lots are unique, with six different layouts available:
+There are only five lots remaining and they are all unique, with five different layouts available:

 - Lot 1: The Taylor – 5 bedrooms, 3,589 sq. ft.